 But that doesn't mean that navigation is easy or that what the Japanese consider to be good manners are obvious to the traveler from abroad.
 That's why I've put together this information on traveling in Japan.
-It is the latest in our series of 32 Tips posts on popular destinations.

 With just 10 days experience, I cannot say that this post is comprehensive.
 I'm sure that many readers, in their Japan travels, have noticed differences from other countries that could be shared in the form of more tips for travelers who are yet to go.

 - Have cash.
 Everything I had read said that Japan is a cash society.
 I found that many places take credit cards including the hostels and ryokans where I stayed, 7-Elevens that are everywhere and many restaurants.
 While I used my credit card a lot, having cash was an imperative.
 In 10 days I spent about US$300 in cash.

 - Watch on your right when crossing.
 Cars drive on the left in Japan.
 However, foot traffic is sometimes on the left and other times on the right.
 Escalators were consistently on the left and then, I found an exception in Tokyo when it was on the right.
 Default to the left but be prepared to be wrong.

 - Cleanliness is highly valued.
 You will notice that the streets are very clean in Japan.
 But that's simply an extension of cleanliness in the home and of one's person.